Cesare10-dev/Cesare10-dev/README.md

 ## Hi I'm Cesare 😄
 ### JavaScript Developer

-I’m a Frontend developer, I work with JavaScript and React.js and with Next.js I’m improving to become a Fullstack developer.
+I’m a Frontend developer, I work with JavaScript, React.js and with Next.js.
+I’m improving to become a Fullstack developer.

 - Every week I learn new things, because a developer never stops improving.